code_execute

 File I/O Contract - "sandbox = your project"

-file_version_restore, so it's safe to transform files in place. - Unchanged input files are NOT round-tripped (we compare sha256 before returning them).
-You only pay the VFS write when you actually changed a file.
+file_version_restore, so it's safe to transform files in place. - Unchanged input files are NOT round-tripped - we compare sha256, so you only pay the file write when you actually changed a file.

 - Python users: